Lookwell: Cult status

 The episode has been described as having an "underground following" over the years, and was popular on eBay for a time before being made available as a video file, due in part to the resurgence of cult popularity for Adam West.
 The version in general circulation on the Internet is not the original as-aired episode.
 It comes from a later showing on Trio (a cable station) which, for unknown reasons, has a few cuts and a few alternate jokes/takes inserted.
 One major difference may be due to music rights issues.
 A version of the original episode as aired on NBC was known to be circulated by tape traders.
 However, due to the age, high-quality copies are difficult to find.

 In a 2016 appearance on late night talk show Conan, actor and comedian Jack Black stated that Conan was "one of the most kick ass writers in Hollywood" and encouraged the audience to check out Lookwell because "it was funniest thing ever".

-Comedian Bill Maher has also expressed how much he liked Lookwell.
 According to The A.V.
 Club, "Lookwell has since earned a reputation in comedy circles as one of the all-time great failed pilots, a brilliant premise too damn weird to ever make it to series."